-Freedom Plow Award for Poetry & Activism 2017 Finalists and Honorable Mentions
+Freedom Plow Award for Poetry & Activism 2017 - Recipient, Finalists, and Honorable Mentions

-Split This Rock is proud to announce the finalists for the 2017 Freedom Plow Award for Poetry & Activism!
-This year’s finalists are a powerful group of poets who integrate poetry into movements for social justice and bring poetry directly to the center of public life.
+Split This Rock is proud to announce the recipient for the 2017 Freedom Plow Award for Poetry & Activism, Christopher Soto (aka Loma)!
+This year’s finalists include a powerful group of poets who integrate poetry into movements for social justice and bring poetry directly to the center of public life.

 About the Award & Ceremony